Skip to main content

 Half-Century Club Luncheon (Class of 1976 and earlier alumni)

-The Half-Century Club Luncheon brings together graduates from the Class of 1976 and earlier across all UCSF schools, plus the Graduate Division and the UCSF/SFSU Graduate Program in Physical Therapy.
-This tradition, which unites alumni from every UCSF school, creates a shared space to reflect on our rich history and culture.
+The Half-Century Club Luncheon brings together graduates from the classes of 1976 and earlier across all UCSF schools, plus the Division of Graduate Education and Postdoctoral Affairs and the UCSF/San Francisco State University Graduate Program in Physical Therapy.
+This tradition creates a shared space to reflect on our rich history and culture.

 Seating will be arranged by school, allowing classmates to reconnect and celebrate the milestones that define their UCSF journey.